2011 – 2026

 Mar 18, 2025

 ZooKeeper removed entirely — KRaft-only.
-New consumer group protocol (KIP-848) GA; Queues / Share Groups (KIP-932) preview; Java 8/11 and Scala 2.12 dropped.
+New consumer group protocol (KIP-848) GA; Queues / Share Groups (KIP-932) early access; Java 8 and the Scala 2.12 build dropped — brokers now require Java 17.

 • ZooKeeper removed — the milestone this page's KRaft callout is about.
 4.0 is the first release that cannot run in ZooKeeper mode; every cluster is KRaft.
 Existing ZooKeeper clusters must migrate via a 3.9 bridge before upgrading (see the era divider below).